Chapter 3 : Hedonism is our Middle Name

 Scorpius sat up slightly.
 'I've told you this story about five hundred times.'

 'Yeah, well, I've got selective amnesia.' she said.
 'Go for it.'

-Scorpius sighed, but started talking, rather reluctantly.
-‘Rose wanted to go to law school, I didn’t, she’s a bit clingy, couldn’t shrug her off, just decided it was best to, you know, do a runner.
+Scorpius sighed, but started talking rather reluctantly.
+'Rose wanted me to live with her, study law and whatnot, I didn't, she's a bit, uh, well, you know, I couldn't..., well I just decided it was best to, you know, do a runner.
 There.
-That’s the story.’
-He grabbed for a bottle and started to drink like there was no tomorrow (I couldn’t blame him for that).
+That's the story.'
+He grabbed a bottle and started to down it like there was no tomorrow (I couldn't blame him for that).
 Gwendolyn/Raven smirked.

 The audience had already started talking by the time he finished.
 Scorpius gave an almighty sigh.

 'Shame, doesn't look like I'll get to read my poem, then.' he said, in a forced wistful voice.
 Both Gwendolyn/Raven and Tarquin turned, and I suddenly had a rather sneaky plan.

 'Yeah, that is a shame, isn't it,' I said, winking at Gwendolyn/Raven.
 Deftly, I reached into Scorpius' shirt pocket (which would have been awkward in most situations, but I was a girl on a mission) and snatched out the poem, then, before he had a chance to react, darted out from behind the table and sped towards the stage.
 From behind me, I thought I heard Scorpius shout something like 'Lucy, no!' but already I was halfway through the crowd, pushing my way through the knots of people, almost at the stage.